 Q: Do I need good credit to purchase a mobile home?

 A: The short answer is yes.
 Even if you can afford to pay cash for a mobile home you still need to be "approved" by the community management.
 Typically this means submitting a credit check and criminal background check.
 What is considered good credit?
 Most communities have a minimum credit score of around 620 but we know a few that will go lower.
 You might want to take a look at Bay City mobile home community in Millsboro.

 Q: What if I have Bad credit?

 A: Don't waste your time searching our site or driving around to look at homes.
 Step one is to find out what your credit rating actually is.
 Step two is call us and we will see if we can find a community that will accept you.
 No use wasting your time or ours looking in communities that don't want you as a resident.
 There are credit repair companies that claim to improve your credit in as little as 6 months to a year.

 Q: Do these communities have a lot of rules and regulations?

 A: Yes and no, typically there will be a brochure full of rules and regulations but most of these rules are there to keep the community a clean, friendly safe place to live.
-Rules like 'no roaming the street with loaded shotguns' and 'no non-running cars up on blocks in the front yard' are common.
+Rules like 'no roaming the street with loaded shotguns' and 'no non-running cars up on blocks in the front yard for more than a day' are common.